Kmetoc

 Kmetoc (Kmetovce) is a village about 7 km northeast of Gjilan, Kosovo.
 It is in a hilly area that divides the neighborhoods starkly.

 Neighborhoods

 The highland areas include Kmetoci (home to the Latifi, Azizi, and Maxhuni families), Sikreshtë (or Sikireshi, home to muhaxhir families such as the Svirca-Bislimi, Mahalla, Mustafa, Osmani, Rexhepi, and Pacolli), and the lowlands where the Hoti family and the Kosovo Serbs dwell.
 Other neighborhoods include Llanishtë, Çukë, Rapçugë, Te Prroni, Kolibja Salihit, Arat e Gata, Prroni i Shahës, and Arat e Poshtme.

 Geography

-The village lies in the Prilepnica river watershed near the Miresh gorge.
+The village lies in the Përlepnicë River watershed near the Miresh Gorge.
 At a site called Qeramidica, on the road between Gjilan and Kamenica, many old shards of terracotta pottery can be found, hinting at late antique settlement.
-A local cemetery in Shavarina is labeled "Roman.”
+A local cemetery in Shavarina is labeled "Roman".

 Demographics

 In 1897, there were 30 Serb households and 15 Albanian ones, which went down by 1901 to 21 Serbs with few Albanians; by 1911, there were 26 Serb ones.
 The 1913 census found 307 residents, which rose to 281 in 46 households by 1921.
 At the beginning of 1999, there were 79 Albanian households of 675 residents, 90 Serb households with 540 residents, and 3 Roma households with 14 residents.
 During the ethnic cleansing of the ensuing Kosovo War, two women and one man were killed, with much of the Albanian population deported to North Macedonia.